bobalazek/dexlytics/README.md

 ## Functionality

-* Sync tokens (only Coingecko right now)
+* Sync tokens - only from Coingecko right now
-* Sync created pairs from exchanges (only Pancakeswap V2 right now)
+* Sync created pairs from exchanges - only Pancakeswap V2 right now.
+At the time, it does also syncs the token if one from the pair doesn't exist yet
-* Sync created pair swaps
+* Sync created swaps for each pair

 ## TODO